theebruv/database-101/README.md

 ### Amazon RDS

+**RDS** (Relational Database Service) is like having a professional database administrator manage your database 24/7, without hiring one.

+**Real-world analogy**: Instead of buying and maintaining your own car, you hire a full-service car rental company that:

+-   Maintains the car for you
+-   Handles repairs and updates
+-   Provides backup cars if yours breaks down
+-   Monitors performance and alerts you to issues

+**What RDS does for you:**

+-   Sets up and configures your database
+-   Handles backups automatically
+-   Applies security updates
+-   Monitors performance
+-   Scales resources when needed

-**RDS** is a managed relational database service supporting MySQL, PostgreSQL, SQL Server, and more:
+**Supported database types**: MySQL, PostgreSQL, SQL Server, Oracle, MariaDB, and Amazon Aurora

 -   **Features**:
     -   **Automated Backups**: Daily snapshots stored in S3.